-Since Downie originally went to Vietnam to report on the health situation, many of her formal interviews were with public health officials and physicians.
+Since Downie originally went to Vietnam to report on health conditions, many of her formal interviews were with public health officials and physicians.
 The latter were both Vietnamese and foreign, including U.S. veterans.
 Hospitals without syringes, surgeons running out of catgut … the medical information is fascinating and appalling in itself.
 It’s also a better indicator of Vietnam’s economic progress, or lack of it, than the more visible influx of imported consumer items about which we’ve heard so much of late, though this is described well too.

-Since visitors today still find Hanoi shabby with the dusty odor of the soviets, it’s interesting to read that in all of Vietnam, the author found the appearance of this city transformed the most in the span of a few years.
+Since visitors today still find Hanoi shabby with the dusty odor of the soviets, it’s interesting to read that in all of Vietnam, Downie found the appearance of this city transformed the most in the span of a few years.
 The wood-fueled buses disappeared, private cars and shops multiplied, outdoor lights were installed, clothing became brighter and fashionable.

-But there have been many more cosmetic upgrades since 1990.
+But there have been many more cosmetic upgrades in the few years since 1990.
 You can now find French bread everywhere in Hanoi and even in small northern villages.
 “Foreigners’ prices,” which apparently used to exist only at hotels, are ubiquitous.
 Saigon’s Amerasian children must all be taking ESL classes in America.
 Many more places have become open to unchaperoned tourists.
 Downie never got to Dalat, never mind Dien Bien Phu.